zichongkao/selectstarsql/beazley.md

 WHERE first_name = 'Napoleon'
   AND last_name = 'Beazley'"></sql-exercise>

 Isn't it amazing how profound and eloquent Beazley is?
-Recall that he was only 25 at time of statement and had been in prison since he was 18.
+Recall that he was only 25 when he made the statement and had been in prison since he was 18.

 <br>
 <a name="#recap"></a>